 For you have gone astray like sheep, but you have now returned to the shepherd and guardian of your souls.
 (1 Peter 2:25)

 Oh man, this one?
 I don’t know about you but I go astray about 75 million times a day.
 I get up early, start it strong with peace and quiet and prayer.
 But as soon as that pitter patter of little feet come down the hallway it’s like the gates of who knows what just opened.
 Friends!
 We have a shepherd!
-We are expected to wander around like lost sheep.
-We have a guardian.
-We are protected.
+It’s ok to wander around like lost sheep.
+We have a guardian and are protected.
 But again, we have to do the fixing.
 We have to practice seeking out our shepherd more than just the wee hours of the morning.
-We need to lean in and ask for help any time we are weary.
+And we need to lean in and ask for help any time we are weary.
 Which again, for me it feel like about 75 million times a day.
 Keep returning to the shepherd.
 Go get your protection.

 Friend, you are not broken.
 You are healed.